CheyenneMDavid/ForagingLink-API/README.md

 - **Django REST Framework Documentation:**

   - [Django REST Framework API Guide](https://www.django-rest-framework.org/api-guide) for guidance on implementing API endpoints and understanding DRF concepts.

+- **Library Attributions**:

+  - Google’s libphonenumber:

+    - Phone numbers are validated by using uses Google’s libphonenumber library via the django-phonenumber-field package.
+It ensures proper formatting and validation of phone numbers based on regional standards.

+  - django-phonenumber-field:
+    - The django-phonenumber-field package simplifies handling phone numbers in Django applications by using Google’s phonenumbers library to validate and format phone numbers.
+The region is set to "GB" (ISO 3166-1 alpha-2 code), which you can read more about [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#GB)

 ### Image Attribution: